-These assessments can help us question our expectations of which states are most at risk of drought.
-For example, despite California’s reputation for extremely dry summers, it’s actually considered less vulnerable overall due to its high level of preparedness.
+These assessments can help question expectations of which states are most at risk of drought.
+For example, despite California’s reputation for extremely dry summers, it’s actually considered less vulnerable overall than one might expect due to its high level of preparedness.

-The states that were found to be most vulnerable were Oklahoma, Montana, and Iowa, due to high levels of ranching and farming, and limited water infrastructure.
+The states that were found to be most vulnerable were Oklahoma, Montana, and Iowa, due to the limited water infrastructure amidst high levels of ranching and farming.

 State-by-State Drought Risk

-Finally, we took a close look at state-by-state drought risk based on averages over a 20-year period, as ranked by Stacker.com.
-The five most drought-prone states in the U.S. and the percent of the state currently in drought are as follows:
+In a close look at state-by-state drought risk based on averages over a 20-year period, as ranked by Stacker.com the five most drought-prone states in the U.S. and the percent of the state currently in drought are as follows: